 Philadelphia, PA 19104

 Academic regalia is required for degree candidates at Commencement.
 All candidates who do not possess regalia must obtain their regalia from the Penn Bookstore, located at 36th and Walnut Streets.
-Detailed information about obtaining regalia will be provided in early 2023.
 Detailed information is available on Grad Express.

-Graduates can purchase and receive their Commencement regalia at the Penn Bookstore during “Grad Fair” – March 22-24, 2023.
+Graduates can purchase and pick up their Commencement regalia at the Penn Bookstore during “Grad Fair” – March 20-22, 2024.
 The regalia is a commemorative keepsake.
 All regalia will be distributed on the second level of the Penn Bookstore near the textbook department.
 Degree candidates will have the opportunity to meet with staff members regarding any questions, such as ensuring the correct fit.
-Other graduation related products and special promotions will also be available at the Grad Fair.
+Other graduation-related products and special promotions will also be available at the Grad Fair.

 Doctoral candidates should consult with their respective Schools or Programs as there may be special requirements or recommendations regarding the preferred regalia.

-Custom regalia is typically chosen by doctoral candidates who plan to frequently participate in academic ceremonies requiring such attire in the future.
+Custom regalia is typically chosen by doctoral candidates who plan to frequently participate in academic ceremonies requiring such attire.
 Please keep in mind that doctoral candidates are not required to purchase custom regalia and may find it more economical to choose the standard doctoral regalia.
-Custom doctoral regalia can only be obtained by having it shipped directly.
-You must place your order by March 11, 2023, to receive the regalia by Commencement.
+Custom doctoral regalia can only be obtained by having it shipped directly to you.
+You must place your order by March 8, 2024, to receive the regalia by Commencement.
 Shipping fees apply.
 To order regalia, visit Grad Express.